 Raimondo had imposed a temporary “emergency” flavor ban last September.
-That ban, which was due to expire April 1, was passed during the panic over lung injuries caused by adulterated THC oil cartridges sold on the black market.
+That vape ban, which was due to expire April 1, was passed during the panic over lung injuries caused by adulterated THC oil cartridges sold on the black market.
 The injuries were not caused by flavored nicotine vaping products.

 “These products are deliberately, specifically targeted to children, being used by children, and hurting children,” Raimondo told TV station WPRI last year.